amunim/markdown-preview-react/README.md

-# Getting Started with Create React App
+# React Markdown Previewer

+A project for FCC to create a markdown previewer using React, Redux and tailwind CSS

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).